Kaiede/RPiLight/README.md

 Additionally, [these instructions](https://hackernoon.com/raspberry-pi-headless-install-462ccabd75d0) are also useful for setting up a headless Raspberry Pi.

 > WARNING: The Raspberry Pi's Wireless is not bullet-proof.
-It is recommended to also [turn off wireless power management](https://tosbourn.com/stop-wireless-turning-off-raspberry-pi/) once it is setup and booted.
+Raspbian Stretch is better than earlier versions, but it tends to have major problems with misconfigured networks that Windows or macOS doesn't have.
+If you are having problems with host down or similar errors, I recommend checking your network configuration.
+IPv6 configured incorrectly, wrong wireless channels, etc.

 ### Installing RPiLight